Dynatrace Inc. (DT) Downgrade Issued by Wall Street Gurus

 DT’s Market Performance

-DT stocks went down by -8.18% for the week, with a monthly jump of 19.97% and a quarterly performance of -5.57%, while its annual performance rate touched -26.93%.
-The volatility ratio for the week stands at 4.44% while the volatility levels for the past 30 days are set at 5.43% for Dynatrace Inc..
-The simple moving average for the period of the last 20 days is 3.28% for DT stocks with a simple moving average of -26.43% for the last 200 days.
+DT stocks went up by 4.22% for the week, with a monthly jump of 6.56% and a quarterly performance of -13.95%, while its annual performance rate touched -31.25%.
+The volatility ratio for the week stands at 5.34% while the volatility levels for the past 30 days are set at 4.59% for Dynatrace Inc. The simple moving average for the period of the last 20 days is 1.96% for DT stocks with a simple moving average of -25.12% for the last 200 days.

 Analysts’ Opinion of DT